Helping millions of people navigate the world of technology.

 LenovoEnable Virtualization Technology

-As the name suggests, Registry Editor allows you to configure certain Windows settings.
-You can also use this tool to disable VBS.
+As the name suggests, Registry Editor allows you to configure certain Windows settings and disable VBS.
 However, we will access Registry Editor and make the changes using Command Prompt, as this will make the process easy.

 click windows and r to open run